Sufism in India: Chishtiyyah

-The Chishtiyya order emerged from Central Asia and Persia.
+The Chishti order emerged from Central Asia and Persia.
 The first saint was Abu Ishaq Shami (d.
 940–41) establishing the Chishti order in Chisht-i-Sharif within Afghanistan.
-Furthermore, Chishtiyya took root with the notable saint Moinuddin Chishti (d.
+Furthermore, the Chishtiyya took root with the notable saint Moinuddin Chishti (d.
 1236) who championed the order within India, making it one of the largest orders in India today.
 Scholars also mentioned that he had been a part-time disciple of Abu Najib Suhrawardi.
 Khwaja Moiuddin Chishti was originally from Sistan (eastern Iran, southwest Afghanistan) and grew up as a well traveled scholar to Central Asia, Middle East, and South Asia.
 He reached Delhi in 1193 during the end of Ghurid reign, then shortly settled in Ajmer-Rajasthan when the Delhi Sultanate formed.
 Moinuddin Chishti's Sufi and social welfare activities dubbed Ajmer the "nucleus for the Islamization of central and southern India."
 The Chishti order formed khanqah to reach the local communities, thus helping Islam spread with charity work.
 Islam in India grew with the efforts of dervishes, not with violent bloodshed or forced conversion.
 This is not to suggest that the Chishti order ever took a stand against the Ulema on questions of classical Islamic orthodoxy.
 Chishtis were famous for establishing khanqahs and for their simple teachings of humanity, peace, and generosity.
 This group drew an unprecedented amount of Hindus of lower and higher castes within the vicinity.
 Until this day, both Muslims and non-Muslims visit the famous tomb of Moinuddin Chishti; it has become even a popular tourist and pilgrimage destination.
 Akbar (d.
 1605), the third Mughal emperor, frequented Ajmer as a pilgrim, setting a tradition for his constituents.
 Successors of Khwaja Moinudden Chishti include eight additional saints; together, these names are considered the "big eight" of the medieval Chishtiyya order: